Erechtheus/sia/README.md

 ## Project description
 Seth-tips is an annotation service according to the BioCreative V.5.
 BeCalm task [TIPS](http://www.becalm.eu/files/material/BioCreative.V.5_CFP.pdf).
-Annotations for mutation mentions are generated using [SETH](https://github.com/rockt/SETH), and returned in JSON according to these  [definitions](http://www.becalm.eu/files/schemas/jsonSchema.json).
+Annotations for mutation mentions are generated using [SETH](https://github.com/rockt/SETH), [mirNer](https://github.com/Erechtheus/mirNer), and diseases using a dictionary lookup.
+Results are returned in JSON according to these  [definitions](http://www.becalm.eu/files/schemas/jsonSchema.json).

 ## Getting Started